 - Increased risk for overdose

 - Increased risk for heart attack and A-fib

 Our pristine ranchland offers residents unique experiences as well as a variety of therapies and activities so each resident can find their own path to healing.

-These experiences include individual and group therapy, wellness and nutrition educational groups, equine therapy, yoga, and Tai Chi.
+These experiences include individual and group therapy, wellness and nutrition educational groups, and yoga.
 We will help you build a strong foundation for a long-term recovery.
 When you are ready, we are here to listen, guide, and support your journey.